99z/kohaku/README.md

 1. clone this repo / download the .zip
 2. open your preferred terminal emulator in the `kohaku` directory
 3. type `ruby kohaku.rb`

+## current limitations

+### fixable limitations
+* only works with .jpg files, other formats will be included **very** soon

+### unfixable (imagga) limitations
+* close-ups of objects where only part of the object can be seen tends to produce odd tags
+* .gifs don't work! this is a limitation on imagga's end, but still good to note

 ## TODO: